melowntech/vts-browser-js/README.md

 ### Melown Cloud

-[Melown Cloud](https://www.melown.com/cloud) is a great source of custom map configurations for client application development.
+[Melown Cloud](https://www.melown.com/cloud) is a source of custom map configurations for client application development.

-It is a cloud 3D map development platform operated by Melown Tech atop of VTS 3D Stack.
+It is a cloud 3D map development platform operated by Melown Technologies atop of VTS 3D Stack.
 It is a point-and-click interface to a subset of VTS functionality ideal for smaller projects and less technically savvy users.

 ### VTS 3D Geospatial Software stack